yogeshdarji99/mesos/docs/external-containerizer.md

 this is sometimes referred to as “Record-IO”-format.
 See [Python Example Code](Appendix A - Record-IO for example code).

 The ECP is expected to return a zero exit code for all commands it was able to process.
-A non zero status code signals an error.
-Below you will find an overview on commands and their invocation scheme that has to be implemented within an ECP.
+A non-zero status code signals an error.
+Below you will find an overview of the commands that have to be implemented by an ECP, as well as their invocation scheme.

 ### Call and communication scheme

 **COMMAND < INPUT-PROTO > RESULT-PROTO**

-* launch < containerizer::Launch
+* `launch < containerizer::Launch`
-* update < containerizer::Update
+* `update < containerizer::Update`
-* usage < containerizer::Usage > mesos::ResourceStatistics
+* `usage < containerizer::Usage > mesos::ResourceStatistics`
-* wait < containerizer::Wait > containerizer::Termination
+* `wait < containerizer::Wait > containerizer::Termination`
-* destroy < containerizer::Destroy
+* `destroy < containerizer::Destroy`
-* containers > containerizer::Containers
+* `containers > containerizer::Containers`
-* recover
+* `recover`